Blogs

 On the same note, there was a very informative session on clinical trial diversity.
 To test and better evaluate the safety and efficacy of clinical treatments, it’s important to conduct studies that reflect the diverse community of lupus warriors, but in the US, African Americans make up 43% of lupus cases but only 14% of clinical trial participants.
 This limited representation of some population groups is a concern, and it’s important this is addressed to reduce poor health outcomes.
 So, the speaker discussed some strategies that may tackle barriers to recruitment through the new IMPACT+ project.
 This project plans to increase the enrolment and retention of underrepresented patients in lupus clinical trials.
 Connecting people with lupus to clinical trial sites and collaborating with a diverse group of researchers and healthcare professionals trained to ensure that protocols are appropriate and culturally competent will help ensure access to and improve lupus treatments.

 One of the most popular sessions brought to attention next-generation lupus treatments.
-There were representatives from organisations like AstraZeneca, GSK, Bristol-Myers Squibb, Horizon therapeutics and Aurinia Pharmaceuticals.
+There were representatives from organizations like AstraZeneca, GSK, Bristol-Myers Squibb, Horizon Therapeutics, and Aurinia Pharmaceuticals.
 They showcased newly approved therapies and current treatment trials.
-Targeted therapies and personalised medicine were leading themes, as they will be key to addressing the heterogeneity of lupus.
+Targeted therapies and personalized medicine were leading themes, as they will be key to addressing the heterogeneity of lupus.
 The air of the talk was a hopeful one, with many reassurances that the future is bright.
-GSK shared their patient support platform ‘Us in Lupus’ and its features like disease activity tracking, appointment support etc. I was aware of this programme from working on our competitor analysis, as it’s relevant to the development of My Lupus Health.
+GSK shared their patient support platform ‘Us in Lupus’ and its features like disease activity tracking, appointment support etc. I was aware of this program from working on our competitor analysis, as it’s relevant to the development of My Lupus Health.

 The final session I attended was an open session providing answers, resources and support to participants, many of whom had lupus themselves, hosted by the LFA and its health education specialists.
 A new program called Strategies to Embrace Living with Lupus Fearlessly (SELF) was introduced.
 Its aim is to help people manage their symptoms, stress and medications, meeting with the user where they are on their lupus journey.
 It was insightful to hear what the program offers and how it empowers people to take better control of their disease and join support groups.